 - You inspire one another to be productive, happy, and goal-oriented.

-- Too much time together can make the relationship less exciting that may result to conflict.
+- Too much time together can make the relationship less exciting that may result in conflict.

 - Personal issues you have at home can be carried into work.